kyle-annen/kyle-annen.github.io.old/_posts/2017-06-27-self-guided-learning-a-retrospective.markdown

 ![Free Code Camp]({{ site.url }}/assets/freeCodeCampBanner.png)

 [FreeCodeCamp][freecodecamp] is an online free interactive web platform with a thriving community.
-FreeCodeCamp was built specifically to address the circuitous way the founder learned to code.
+FreeCodeCamp was built specifically to address the circuitous way in which the founder learned to code.

 The estimated time for completion is roughly 2000 hours.